-After saying God will save Christians, he says "even us, whom he also called, not only from the Jews but also from the Gentiles?" in verse 24, then he is proceeding to give evidence from the old testament scripture that points to Gentiles and Jews will be saved
+After saying God will save Christians, he says "even us, whom he also called, not only from the Jews but also from the Gentiles?" in verse 24, then he is proceeding to give evidence from

 Part 3 of 3.
 God's ultimate plan includes both Jews and Gentiles (Romans 9:25-29)